eletiri93/Stopwatch/README.md

 Citation

-Please cite the following article if you use this tool
+Please cite the following article if you use this tool: E.Denisova, E.Tiribilli, A.Luschi, E.Iadanza Enabling Reliable Usability Assessment and Comparative Analysis of Medical Software: A Comprehensive Framework for Multimodal Biomedical Imaging Platforms